thirdgen88/ignition-examples/ignition-mysql/README.md

 With the sidecar container arrangement, the `gateway` service is able to communicate with the `db` service by-name, without any other special configuration.

-By default, the database port `3306` is published to port `3306` on your host computer for easy administration via SQL Server Management Studio (SSMS), for example.
+By default, the database port `3306` is published to port `3306` on your host computer for easy administration via MySQL Workbench, for example.
 You can either change that port mapping definition to specify an alternative port for the host (e.g. "8306:3306" in order to route host port `8306` into the container's port `3306`) or comment it out altogether if you don't need external connectivity to the database.
 The Ignition container will still be able to communicate with the `db` container via the internal network created by `docker-compose up`.

 On the Ignition Gateway configuration webpage, use the following settings for connecting to the database container: